On Event Individuation for Document-Level Information Extraction: Subevent-Based Question Answering

 \subsubsection{Ontology and Dataset Statistics}

-The \better Granular Phase I and Phase II datasets collectively feature six template types, but with a greater diversity of topics than the \muc templates: \texttt{Corruplate} (incidents of corruption), \texttt{Disasterplate} (natural disasters), \texttt{Displacementplate} (human migration events), \texttt{Epidemiplate} (epidemics), \texttt{Protestplate} (protests), and \texttt{Terrorplate} (acts of terrorism).\footnote{The data is freely available for download here: \url{https://ir.nist.gov/better/}.} While some slots are common to two or more of these template types, most slots are unique to each type, reflecting event-specific roles, similar to those in FrameNet \citep{baker-etal-1998-berkeley-framenet}.
+We use the \better Granular Phase I and Phase II datasets, which collectively feature six template types that exhibit a greater diversity of topics than the \muc templates: \texttt{Corruplate} (incidents of corruption), \texttt{Disasterplate} (natural disasters), \texttt{Displacementplate} (human migration events), \texttt{Epidemiplate} (epidemics), \texttt{Protestplate} (protests), and \texttt{Terrorplate} (acts of terrorism).
+While some slots are common to two or more of these template types, most slots are unique to each type, reflecting event-specific roles, similar to those in FrameNet \citep{baker-etal-1998-berkeley-framenet}.
 Complete dataset statistics are provided in \autoref{tab:better_stats}.
+We use the versions of the data provided here: \url{https://ir.nist.gov/better/}.